ctrllevi/ctrllevi.github.io/_posts/2020-12-28-vulnhub-ctf5.md

 title:  "LAMPSecurity: CTF5"
 date:   2020-12-27  +0400
 categories: vulnhub lampsecurity
-description: "This is the fourth CTF exercise of the LAMPSecurity project. "
+description: "This is the fifth CTF exercise of the LAMPSecurity project.
+It mainly focuses on Priv Esc and finding and exploiting vulnerabilities in a webapp.
+It was fun and pwning the machine took around 1 hour.
+Hope you enjoy this writeup!"
 ---

 <span style="text-decoration: underline">Box Stats:</span>